Run lightweight local workflows

 deploy:

-description: Deploy to environment
+description: Deploy application to specified environment

 steps:

-- echo "Deploying to {{valid-env}}"
+- echo "Deployed v{{environment}} to {{environment}}"

 dyngle: